Search

 Stuart views the Industry Workforce Advisor role as an opportunity to share the extensive experience and knowledge he has attained, helping community businesses to address workforce challenges and identify solutions.

-Subscribe to receive our Industry and Workforce Development eNews
+Subscribe to receive our CheckUP Connect eNews

-Sign up to receive up-to-date information including the latest news from the sector, business and workforce support and resources, events and training opportunities, and available grants and funding initiatives.
+Receive Industry and workforce development updates, the latest news from the sector, business and workforce support and resources, events and training opportunities, and available grants and funding initiatives.